sias888/BulletHell-Menuing/README.md

 **Who will use it?**

-Anyone interested in 2D bullethell-style games will be interested in this application.
+Anyone interested in 2D Bullethell-style games will be interested in this application.
 There are no real limitations on the intended user.